javeriahabib09/jarvis_v1/Readme.md

  - Ask any questions like *I want some ramance movies from the 90s*
 3. For more details, refor to the [dialogue flow](#dialogue-flow) of Jarvis
 4. As a heads-up, check the [list of genres](#genres) available in Jarvis v1
+5. If agents asks for your preference, you have an option of not answering.
+ - For example, if agent asks "Do you have any favourite director?", you can answer "It doesn't matter", "I don't care", "Anything" etc.
-4. Kindly provide us with you valuable feedback at this link: https://forms.gle/WZpDcqKRxLZRSV6G8
+6. Kindly provide us with you valuable feedback at this link: https://forms.gle/WZpDcqKRxLZRSV6G8

 ### Dialogue Flow
 ![Jarvis Dialogue Flow](Jarvis_dialogue_flow.png)